CCSI-Toolset/FOQUS/docs/source/chapt_matlab/tutorial/matlab_foqus_tutorial.rst

 .. figure:: ../figs/tutorial_9.png

-   Figure 11 - New Ensemble with MATLAB Reasults
+   Figure 11 - New Ensemble with MATLAB Results

 If you plot the conversion vs the reactor's volume, you should get the Figure 9.